 Financial assets, other than those at fair value through profit or loss, are assessed for indicators of impairment at each balance sheet date.
 A financial asset is considered to be impaired if objective evidence indicates that one or more events have had a negative effect on the estimated future cash flows of that asset.
 An impairment loss in respect of a financial asset measured at amortised cost is calculated as the difference between its carrying amount, and the present value of the estimated future cash flows discounted at the original effective interest rate.
 Significant financial assets are tested for impairment on an individual basis.
 The remaining financial assets are assessed collectively in groups that share similar credit risk characteristics.
 All impairment losses are recognised in the profit and loss account.
-An impairment loss was recognised.
+An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
 For financial assets measured at amortised cost the reversal is recognised in the profit and loss account.